idptools/dodo/README.md

 ### Other behaviour worth knowing

-- **A multi-model run is now a real ensemble.** 1.x placed folded domains once outside the model loop, so every model shared one arrangement *and* essentially one end-to-end distance.
+- **A multi-model run is now an ensemble.** 1.x placed folded domains once outside the model loop, so every model shared one arrangement *and* essentially one end-to-end distance.
 Each model now draws its own dimensions; folded domains are still positioned once and held fixed, so only the disordered regions move between frames.